mjen0012/immunopeptidomics/src/IAV2.md

     } AS facet,
     sequence
   FROM proteins
-  /* push ALL filters here so we only touch the committed proteinâs rows */ WHERE protein = ${proteinCommitted}
+  /* push ALL filters here so we only touch the committed protein�??s rows */ WHERE protein = ${proteinCommitted}

     AND ${ genotypesCommitted.length